Turner has 5 hits, Dodgers get 2 HBP RBIs to sweep Pirates

 Chris Archer (1-5) lost his fifth straight start.
 He allowed six walks and six hits over five innings of four-run ball, striking out just three while throwing 105 pitches.

-Turner had a perfect day at the plate after taking a rest Saturday night.
-Manager Dave Roberts wanted to be cautious while Turner dealt with discomfort in his left shin.
+The Dodgers scored three runs in the inning to end Archer’s day.

+“The at-bat that Max put on completely flipped the game,” Roberts said.
+“It stressed (Archer), and you could see he was frustrated.
+Getting ahead in the count, spoiling pitches.
+It was four, five, six pitches he spoiled with two strikes.
+We broke open right there.”

-Los Angeles broke it open against Montana DuRapau and Dovydas Neverauskas in the sixth.
+Los Angeles poured it on against Montana DuRapau and Dovydas Neverauskas in the sixth.
 Two batters after Pederson’s leadoff homer, Turner singled and went to third on Cody Bellinger’s double, then scored on Adam Frazier’s error at second base.
 DuRapau walked Seager, then plunked Kiké Hernandez with a 3-2 pitch to put LA ahead 7-3.

 Neverauskas relieved and hit Austin Barnes with a bases-loaded pitch while giving up three more runs.